 - Kidney stones

-While many cases of back pain are short-lived, there are plenty of cases where back pain gets progressively worse, and this can be incredibly debilitating.
+While many cases of back pain are short-lived, there are plenty of cases where back pain gets progressively worse, which can be incredibly debilitating.

-According to the American Chiropractic Association, lower back pain is the single leading cause of disability worldwide, which is a massive indicator of just how severe back pain can be!
+According to the American Chiropractic Association, lower back pain is the single leading cause of disability worldwide, a massive indicator of its severity.

 Cannabis for Back Pain

-With people reaching for a joint to ease symptoms of pain all over the world, it seems no wonder that more and more of us are opting for the fast-acting results associated with cannabis.
-However, with such a large number of people suffering from back pain, there has been a shift over to non-psychoactive variants of the treatment, which is where CBD oil and CBD topicals come in.
+Millions of people worldwide reach for a joint to ease pain symptoms as the drug is associated with fast-acting relief.
+However, with such a large number of people living with back pain, there has been a shift towards non-intoxicating variants of the plant, which is where CBD oil and CBD topicals come in.

-Cannabidiol (CBD) is the non-psychoactive compound found in the marijuana plant that over the years has grown in popularity.
-Arguably more sought after now than THC, studies have shown CBD to have some potential in treating a range of medical ailments.
+Cannabidiol (CBD) is a non-intoxicating compound found in the marijuana plant that has grown in popularity.
+Arguably more sought after now than THC, studies have shown CBD to have some potential in helping to manage various medical ailments.

-Studies have revealed that CBD interacts with the body’s endocannabinoid system (ECS), which is vital for regulating many of our bodily functions.
-This ranges from core temperature to the way we feel pain, emotion, hunger, and more.
+Researchers have found that CBD interacts with the body’s endocannabinoid system (ECS), which is vital for regulating many of our bodily functions.
+This ranges from core temperature to how we feel pain, emotion, hunger, and more.

-When you consume it, CBD interacts with cannabinoid receptors found throughout this system to help combat anything that may be going on that shouldn’t be.
-So in the case of back pain, taking CBD might be able to help our bodies fight off the symptoms of pain (including inflammation) much more effectively.
+When consumed, CBD interacts with cannabinoid receptors found throughout this system to help combat different issues.
+In the case of back pain, taking CBD might help our bodies fight off pain symptoms (including inflammation) much more effectively.

 How to Use CBD Oil for Back Pain

-You can use CBD oil in many ways, so this is down to personal preference.
-Many patients do not like the taste of CBD oil (let’s face it, it does the job but it doesn’t taste too great), so they may opt to put a few drops into their food to mask the flavor.
+One can use CBD oil in many ways, so this is down to personal preference.
+Many patients do not like the taste of CBD oil, so they may opt to put a few drops into their food to mask the flavor.

-For those seeking a quick hit of relief, applying a couple of drops underneath the tongue seems to be the fastest way of benefiting from the cannabinoid.
+For those seeking a quick hit of relief, applying a couple of drops beneath the tongue is among the fastest ways of benefiting from the cannabinoid.
 There are beds of tiny blood vessels called capillaries under the tongue.
-This allows for almost immediate absorption directly into the bloodstream, without having to go through any of the metabolic breakdown processes of the digestive system.
+They allow for rapid absorption directly into the bloodstream without having to go through any of the metabolic breakdown processes of the digestive system.

-CBD topicals have become more popular over recent years as we have moved further away from the traditional ways of using cannabis to treat our ailments.
-But what exactly are cannabis topicals, and how are they used for back pain?
+CBD topicals have become more popular over recent years as we have moved further away from the traditional ways of using cannabis to help with our ailments.
+However, what exactly are cannabis topicals, and how are they used for back pain?

-A CBD topical is a cannabis-infused ointment, cream, balm, or lotion that is used externally on the skin for localized relief.
+A CBD topical is a cannabis-infused ointment, cream, balm, or lotion used externally on the skin for localized relief.

-Over recent years we have seen topicals being used to help with skin conditions such as eczema and psoriasis; however, this is not their only application.
+Many users try topicals to help with skin conditions like eczema and psoriasis.
+However, this is not their only application.

-So, can a topical cause you to get high?
-The short answer is no. Topicals absorb through the skin, potentially offering the anti-inflammatory benefits associated with cannabis; however, they do not reach the bloodstream, but merely penetrate the CB2 receptors in the affected area, so no high!
-(And of course, CBD topicals extracted from hemp don’t have any THC at all, so they wouldn’t get you high even if they did reach the bloodstream).
+So, can a topical cause one to get high?
+The short answer is no. Topicals absorb through the skin, potentially offering the anti-inflammatory benefits of cannabis.
+However, they do not reach the bloodstream but merely penetrate the CB2 receptors in the affected area.
+Consequently, they do not cause a high.
+CBD topicals extracted from hemp contain little or no THC, meaning they wouldn’t lead to intoxication even if they did reach the bloodstream.

-However, it is important to note here that while topicals TYPICALLY won’t penetrate through to the bloodstream, these aren’t the same as transdermal patches, which do pass cannabinoids through to the bloodstream and can cause a high (if they have high amounts of THC).
+However, it is important to note that while topicals typically won’t penetrate the bloodstream, this isn’t the case with transdermal patches.
+Patches pass cannabinoids through to the bloodstream and can cause a high if they contain THC.

 How to Use CBD Topicals for Back Pain

-While it is possible that both CBD oil and CBD topicals could be used to help treat back pain and discomfort, is there one that rules over the other regarding efficacy?
+While CBD oil and CBD topicals can help manage back pain and discomfort, is there one that rules over the other regarding efficacy?

-Well, when we consider the way both topicals and CBD oil are absorbed into the body, it will stand to reason that for overall benefits, CBD oil may come out on top.
-Rather than targeting one specific problem area, CBD oil can provide its purported benefits across the entire body, not only potentially treating the pain, but also possibly offering other general benefits.
+When we consider how topicals and CBD oil are absorbed into the body, CBD oil seems to offer better overall benefits.
+Rather than targeting one specific problem area, CBD oil can provide its purported benefits across the entire body.

-However, as we have mentioned – plenty of people prefer to treat the affected area as and when necessary, in which case CBD topicals would seem like the obvious solution.
+However, as we have mentioned – plenty of people prefer to target the affected area as and when necessary.
+As a result, CBD topicals seem like the obvious option for back pain specifically.

-Regarding variety, it is clear that CBD topicals offer the broadest range of choice for long-suffering patients of back pain.
-You can opt for CBD-rich products that contain everything you need to help ease the pain, plus added extras!
+Regarding variety, it is clear that CBD topicals offer the broadest range of choice for long-suffering back pain patients.
+One can opt for CBD-rich products containing everything needed to help ease the pain with a few added extras.